 Snorkelling is one of the best activities to do off Langford Spit.
-There is a group of local turtles who frequent the area and are often seen on the north-western end of the beach.
-You’ll also find create fringing reef corals and fish.
+There is a group of local turtles which frequent the area and are often seen on the north-western end of the beach.
+You’ll also find greate fringing reef corals and fish.

 On the island itself, there’s a short walk to a view which looks over to the Whitsunday passage.

 As the name suggests, dugongs are sighted in this area.
 If you’re lucky, keep an eye out from the beach and see if you can spot one of these gentle, shy creatures.
-They are very wary of humans, a trait which is thought to step from times when they were hunted by the local Ngaro people.
+Dugons are very wary of humans, a trait which may come from the times when they were hunted by Ngaro people.

 A popular spot for group camping, facilities include a composting toilet and picnic tables.
 There are several walking trails from the beach.
 One is short 1.5km walk through coastal rainforest to Sawmill Beach and the other is a 2.5 k trail to the lookout at Whitsunday Peak (not for the faint-hearted).